 Type 2- The Helper

 Twos are typically generous, can be possessive, and strive to please others.
-They consistently take care of everyone else and are known as the “helper parents.”
+Type 2s consistently take care of everyone else and are known as the “helper parents.”

 Parenting Struggle: It’s not okay to have my own needs.